rohan843/cybersecurity-notes/README.md

 1. **Self-hosted SIEM tools**: They require organizations to install, operate and maintain the tool using their own physical infrastructure, such as server capacity.
 The organization's IT department manages and maintains these applications, rather that a third party vendor.
 They are **ideal when an organization is required to maintain physical control over confidential data**.
 2. **Cloud-hosted SIEM tools**: They are maintained and managed by the SIEM providers, making them accessible through the Internet.
 They are **ideal for organizations that don't want to invest in creating and maintaining their own infrastructure**.
 3. **Hybrid solution**: An organization may choose to use a combination to self-hosted and cloud hosted tools.
 This allows organizations to **leverage the benefits of the cloud, while also maintaining control over confidential data**.

+> Splunk Enterprise, Splunk Chronicle and Chronicle are commonly used SIEM solutions used by organizations.